nuvo/orca/docs/commands/README.md

   -n, --name string                          name of environment (namespace) to deploy to.
 Overrides $ORCA_NAME
       --override strings                     chart to override with different version (can specify multiple): chart=version -p, --parallel int                         number of releases to act on in parallel. set this flag to 0 for full parallelism.
 Overrides $ORCA_PARALLEL (default 1)
-      --repo string                          chart repository (name=url).
+      --protected-chart strings              chart name to protect from being overridden (can specify multiple) --repo string                          chart repository (name=url).
 Overrides $ORCA_REPO -s, --set strings                          set additional parameters
       --timeout int                          time in seconds to wait for any individual Kubernetes operation (like Jobs for hooks).
 Overrides $ORCA_TIMEOUT (default 300)